 Simple English definitions for legal terms

-Read a random definition: fruits of a crime
+Read a random definition: rights-management information

 On-Sale Bar: A rule that says if someone sells or offers to sell an invention more than a year before they apply for a patent, they can't get a patent for it.